Sarafian/sarafian.github.io/_posts/2018-09-12-devops-vs-automation-culture-what-is.md

 The difference is significant and since it is not the first time that elements in the industry are misusing certain words wrongly, I've decided to do some investigation.
 Internet was also as confusing so I decided to look into literature, since books are much better in building the foundations around a concept.
 Unfortunately, the Internet is full of self opinionated and marketing oriented type of content and often it is not easy to distinguish the truth.
 Proper research that is required to write a book is always indispensable.
 This situation brought back memories from when agile was a hype in its time.
 Then everyone talked about it but few actually managed to do agile, yet alone understand it.

+So this post is about trying to help you understand what DEVOPS is and what it is not.
+Since this is also a blog post on the Internet, I understand the controversy so I already suggest you to read a book about this topic.
+This is what I did to be honest and I read [The DEVOPS Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/).
+This post is about sharing what the book mentions combined with my experiences in organizations that claimed to exercise or understand DEVOPS.

+Please consider reading a book about DEVOPS, regardless of whether you chose to continue reading this post.

+## The DEVOPS Handbook

 ![The DEVOPS Handbook](https://www.safaribooksonline.com/library/cover/9781457191381/360h/){: .align-left}
-Following some twitter profiles that seem to know a bit or two about certain things, I noticed an excitement for [The DEVOPS Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/) which was getting released during that time.
+Following some twitter profiles that seem to know a bit or two about certain things, I noticed much excitement for [The DEVOPS Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/) which was getting released during that time.
 So I decided to buy it.
 After reading it, it became to clear to me that the Internet in this case acts a lot like fake news.
 Partly correct to get readers a buy-in and excitement, but mostly wrong.
-So this post is about trying to help you understand what DEVOPS is and what it is not.
-Since this is also a blog post on the Internet, I understand the controversy so I already suggest you to read a book about the subject.
-If you decide to still read this blog post, then please keep in mind that what you will read mostly originates from this book and from my experiences in organizations that claimed to do or understand DEVOPS.
+In the book the history and concept of DEVOPS is explained.
+How the industry almost 20 years ago, started envisioning such a setup and started doing some small steps.
+The book is also a collection of case studies, to showcase what DEVOPS has to offer and how it was introduced in each organization.

 ## What is DEVOPS NOT?